Month 12, Day 17, Thursday 11:30 a.m.

 Westbay was uncharacteristically silent through the rest of the day, though he kept sending Sebastien searching looks.

-As soon as Fekten’s grueling Defense class was over, Sebastien wiped down with a damp towel, changed back into her high-class suit, jacket, and scarf, and left for the city below.
+As soon as Fekten’s grueling Defense class was over, Sebastien wiped herself down with a damp towel, changed back into her high-class suit, jacket, and scarf, and left for the city below.
 She put a small smile on her face, not enough to be obvious, but enough to make her seem without a care.
 In her own mind, it was just a prelude to baring her teeth in a defensive snarl.

 She didn’t go straight to Oliver’s house.
 She didn’t even head in the same direction, and she kept going past the strictly upscale part of the city.
 She wasn’t trained to recognize a tail, but she could follow common-sense tactics like taking a winding route, suddenly doubling back to surprise anyone trying to seem normal, and peeking in the reflections of glass shop windows to see if she could catch anyone watching her.

 She stopped well before arriving at the Mires and made a loop back around to Dryden Manor, all without seeing anything particularly suspicious.
-People noticed her, as Sebastien, but no one did more than stare for a couple seconds too long.
+People noticed her, as Sebastien, but no one did more than stare for a couple of seconds too long.
 Even so, her Conduit never left her hand.
 It rolled around inside her grip, which was sweaty despite the cold.

 She walked straight in through Oliver’s front door.